 Link builders even utilize multiple Baidu accounts to post content and links that will look natural, so they will be less likely to be taken out by moderators targeting user-generated content on Baidu’s own platforms.

 Links Exchange or reciprocal linking is also quite a common practice to rank higher in Baidu’s searches.
-You will see dozens if not hundreds of them in footers of some of the most popular websites in China.
+You will see dozens if not hundreds of them in the footers of some of the most popular websites in China.

 Link Spamming Techniques